-In the first - 'trade war' - sub-scenario we assume that the degree of home bias in international trade embedded in the intra-termporal utility functions increases by adopting a value of the relevant parameter $\alpha = 0.9$ in stead of $\alpha = 0.667$, see the system of equations (1).
+In the first - 'trade war' - sub-scenario we assume that the degree of home bias in international trade embedded in the intra-temporal utility functions increases by adopting a value of the relevant parameter $\alpha = 0.9$ in stead of $\alpha = 0.667$, see the system of equations (1).
 This implies that the amount of international trade shrinks relative to global output while more consumption is domestic.
 We apply this change to all three countries, implying that all three decouple to some extent.
 The results are again depicted in Figure 6.

-Since we have not adjusted the official demand for reserve assets X^ and X^{} nor the target for reserve assets in the private sector of country F, $\overline{D_F - X^}$, the exchange rates (and terms of trade) must adjust to secure equilibrium in the balance of payments.
+Since we have not adjusted the official demand for reserve assets X^ and X^{} nor the target for reserve assets in the private sector of country F, $\overline{D_F - X^}$, the real exchange rates (and terms of trade) must adjust to secure equilibrium in the balance of payments.
 This is indeed what the model outcomes indicate, with the terms of trade of the monetary hegemon strengthening in the short run to absorb the excess demand for its debt but weakening in the long run when its foreign debt is repaid.
-The real yield on this debt is found to move only little in this scenario as the exchange rate bears the brunt of the adjustment.
+The real yield on this debt is found to move up in this scenario to attract private investment (carry trade) in H's sovereign debt.
 As a result, the opportunity cost of holding the hegemon's sovereign debt increases sharply for both creditor countries in this scenario.